- 4 minutes to read

 Easily extract values from any CSV structure using the Nodinite csv Formula plugin.
-This page shows you how to transform delimited message content, context values, or results from other formulas into usable data for your integrations.
+This page shows how to extract data from delimited message Content, Context, or the output of other formulas.

-✅ Extract data from CSV or delimited text with a single formula
+• ✅ Extract data from CSV or delimited text from any Payload or Context in any Log Event

 What does the csv Formula do?